Titan Safety Squat Bar vs Bells of Steel Trap Bar: Which Do You Need? (2026)

 - You already own a trap bar or pull conventional with a straight bar

-- You want to drive your squat numbers up
+- You want to drive your squat numbers up with a proven variation

 - Shoulder mobility issues are limiting your back squat